hellothisistim/hellothisistim.github.io/README.md

 # hellothisistim.github.io
-These are the files for my web site at http://hellothisistim.com
+These are the archived files for my web site which was formerly at http://hellothisistim.com.
+This project is now inactive.

 ![Travis CI status](https://travis-ci.org/hellothisistim/hellothisistim.github.io.svg?branch=master)